Kindergarten

 Registration Forms

-Parents who prefer to fill out a paper form rather than doing the online registration process may do so by downloading the form.
-Completed forms can be emailed to Kandie Goode in the Elementary Education office.
+Parents who prefer to fill out a paper form rather than doing the online registration process may do so by downloading the form in English or Spanish.

 Find Your Child’s Assigned School